hideo55/cpp-HyperLogLog/README.md

 ## Usage

 HyperLoglog is a headers-only library so you just need to include "hyperloglog.hpp" and "murmur3.h" to use this project.
+You can use normal HyperLogLog counter class(hll::HyperLogLog) and HyperLogLog counter with HIP(Histric Inverse Probability) Estimator class(hll::HyperLogLogHIP).

 ```C++